caiocomandulli/lib-contracts/README.md

 ```

 The first parameter is the column name within the database, the second is the [DataType](#available-data-types).
-Through other constructors you can set if it is nullable, primary key and auto increment as well.
+Through other constructors you can set if it is `nullable`, `primary key` and `auto increment` as well.

 Finally we define the constructor of the object.